ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 }
 {% endhighlight %}

-1. Append a pipe (`|`) to the `prefix` parameter and store it in the local variable `nextPrefix`.
+1. Append a pipe (`|`) to the `prefix` parameter and store it in the local variable `nextPrefix`
-2. We'll append the `nextPrefix` to the text prior to appending the view's `recursiveDescription`.
+2. We'll append the `nextPrefix` to the text prior to appending the view's `recursiveDescription`
-3. Call `recursiveDescriptionHelper` and pass in the `nextPrefix` to use for the next recursive call.
+3. Call `recursiveDescriptionHelper` and pass in the `nextPrefix` to use for the next recursive call
-    - Recall the recursive calls will stop once the view has no more subviews.
+    - Recall the recursive calls will stop once the view has no more subviews

 Afterwards, we should expect to see an output like: